greenelab/greenelab.com/join/index.md

 If you have not yet joined one of the PhD programs above, the first step to joining our group is to apply and be admitted to one of these programs.
 If you are already a PhD student in one of the above programs and are interested in rotating in our lab, please [contact Casey]({{ site.baseurl }}/contact) to set up a time to discuss your interest.

+### Programmers

+We work with programmers at [DBMI's software engineering team](https://cu-dbmi.github.io/set-website/) to bring research products to practice.
+Visit their website to learn about opportunities on the team.

 <!--
 ### Undergraduate Students